AmonRayfa/mabe/CONTRIBUTING.md

 ## Testing and Building the Project

-Currently, there are only tests for `mabe_derive`, but here are some general test commands:
+There are only tests for `mabe_derive` at the moment, here are some useful commands:

 ```sh
 cargo test --workspace                                      # Runs all the tests in the project.